Firstject/Godot---My-Library-Helper/README.md

 **📤RandomNodeSelector** - RandomNodeSelector simply selects node within scene tree.
 You can specify where the root node is and it will fetch the children and select them.

+**🔆8DirectionBehavior** - The 8 Direction behavior allows an object to be moved up, down, left, right and on diagonals, controlled by the arrow keys by default.
+It is often useful for controlling the player in a top-down view game.

 _More coming soon!_